ellogwen/godot_ecsg_plugin/README.md

 I will add more presets and functionality.
 Make sure to check for updates.

+# Known Issues

+- The spatial gizmos (the small circles and squares in the editor) don't update immedietly, will be fix soon
+- The properties of object, edited in editor with handles, may not update immedietly, will be fix shorty
+- You need a root spatial node in the scene tree to add shapes, the error message only shows in the console, a popup notification will be added soon

 # Contribution

 Feel free to provide your own shape presets.
 A tutorial how to create one, will come with the stable release